sovrynn/ecdo/6-LITERATURE-MEDIA/hernandez-ps/README.md

 # PS Hernandez

+## AI Book Collection

+Have an AI summary of her book collection in this folder.

+## Pyramid Research Paper

 Her ideas suggest potential ionospheric and/or core-mantle modulation applications for the pyramid design (what sprung to my mind upon reading it anyway).

 https://pshs04.wixsite.com/ph-s-stash/post/preliminary-theory-pyramidal-structures-as-functional-resonant-devices-through-geometric-mimicry-of